Welcome To Hammonds Guide To Selling

 – Bring out the best features such as fireplaces and use mirrors to increase the sense of space.

-Invite three of the best performing agent to attend you property for the purposes of a valuation.
-Be savy when selecting an agent and don't be afraid of asking frank and direct questions.
-Check how the property will be marketed, if the agent has marketed or sold any comparable properties.
-Go online and see how the agent performs on review websites, someone else's experience is worth its weight in gold.
+Invite three of the best performing agent to attend your property for the purposes of valuation.
+Be savvy when selecting an agent and don’t be afraid of asking frank and direct questions.
+Check how the property will be marketed if the agent has marketed or sold any comparable properties.
+Go online and see how the agent performs on review websites, someone else’s experience is worth its weight in gold.

 - The property’s location and how far it is from local transport links, schools and amenities.